-The rest of this paper is organized as follows.
-Section \ref{section2} introduces related works.
+The remainder of this paper is organized as follows.
+Section \ref{section2} introduces the related work.
 Section \ref{section3} provides the system model and problem formulation.
 Section \ref{section5} proposes FedDif based on auction theory.
 Sections \ref{section4} and \ref{section6} present the theoretical and experimental analysis of FedDif, respectively.
-Finally, we present our conclusions in Section \ref{section7}.
+Finally, we conclude this paper in Section \ref{section7}.